Kristína Kučová: 2016: Breakthrough, Canadian Open semifinalist and top 100

 Kučová failed to qualify for the Australian Open.
 She lost in the final qualifying round to Wang Yafan, despite having a match point in the second set.

 After defeating Stefanie Vögele and Hsieh Su-wei, Kučová reached the quarterfinals in Kuala Lumpur, where she lost to the second seed Elina Svitolina despite winning the first set 6–1.

 She qualified for the main draw of the Canadian Open by defeating Erin Routliffe and Christina McHale.
 She upset Yanina Wickmayer in the first round, who had won the singles and doubles titles in Washington the week before.
 In the second round, she caused a bigger upset by defeating the No. 8 seed, Carla Suárez Navarro, setting up a third-round clash with the Canadian Eugenie Bouchard.
 Kučová won the match in three sets to reach her first WTA Premier-level quarterfinal, where she beat the 15th seed, Johanna Konta, in straight sets.
 She was eventually eliminated in the semifinals by the tenth seed, Madison Keys.
 Following the tournament, she broke into the top 100 for the first time in her career.

-2019–23: First WTA 125 title, Maiden WTA Tour final
+2019–23: First WTA 125 title, maiden WTA Tour final, retirement

 Kučová won her first WTA 125 title at the Sparta Prague Open, defeating Elisabetta Cocciaretto in the final.